PaaS Support Coverage

 Logs

-Container logs from Liferay pods available in Grafana.
+Container logs from Liferay software Pods available in Grafana.
 Kubernetes platform-level logs are not exposed.

 Retention